-At Central Primary School, we recognise the value that after school clubs add for our pupils.
+At Central Primary School, we recognise the value and opportunity that after school clubs add for our pupils.

-All year groups are given the opportunity to take part in accredited courses as part of our after school provision will be available throughout the year.
+Opportunities to take part in accredited courses as part of our after school provision will be available throughout the year.

-Listed below are some of the clubs that we have to offer.
+Listed below are some of the clubs that we have previously offered.
 Parents will be notified by letter and social media when clubs are available with guidance on how to sign up to a range of clubs over the year.

 For more information on the specific areas of cultural capital development for after school clubs and our curriculum offer, please see ‘Cultural Capital Mapping’ within the main Cultural Capital page located within the 'School Information' menu.

 Children are given the opportunity develop and enhance their skills in a range of activities.

 CREST is the British Science Association's scheme for STEM project work that inspires young people to think and behave like scientists and engineers.

 Star Awards are a great introduction to problem-solving in STEM.
 They offer children the opportunity to learn through hands-on challenges that focus on their everyday lives.

 The PlayMaker Award is a great introduction into leadership for pupils or students aged nine and over.

 The PlayMaker Award focuses on developing learners leadership skills through sports.